Mick Malone (soldier): Post war

-Upon returning to Australia, Malone began immediate preparations to return to Vietnam as a patrol commander for his second tour, in 1971–72, but this plan was ruined with Prime Minister Gough Whitlam’s announcement in July 1971 that he had called off Australia’s commitment in Vietnam.

-With war out of the picture, Malone and the other members of the SAS turned their attention to preparation for future conflicts.
-Malone was instrumental in the establishment of the Special Air Service Regiment Vehicle Mounted Troop in the early 1970s, and trained extensively in counter-terrorism, freefall parachuting, and water ops.
-As his career progressed, Malone was gradually promoted: Lance Corporal in February 1971; Corporal in February 1972; Sergeant in May 1976; and Warrant Officer Class Two in December 1981.
+Upon returning to Australia, Malone began immediate preparations to return to Vietnam as a patrol commander for his second tour, in 1971–72, but this plan was ruined with Prime Minister Gough Whitlam's announcement in July 1971 that he had called off Australia’s commitment in Vietnam.
+With war out of the picture, Malone and the other members of the SASR turned their attention to preparation for future conflicts.
+Malone was instrumental in the establishment of the Special Air Service Regiment Vehicle Mounted Troop in the early 1970s, and trained extensively in counter-terrorism, freefall parachuting, and water operations.
+As his career progressed, Malone was gradually promoted: lance corporal in February 1971; corporal in February 1972; sergeant in May 1976; and warrant officer class two in December 1981.

-In 1985, Malone was posted to the Royal Military College, Duntroon, to evaluate potential future troop commanders for the Special Air Service Regiment.

-In 1987, Malone was promoted to Warrant Officer Class One and was posted to 1st Commando Regiment (Australia) in Sydney, as Regimental Sergeant Major.

-In 1989, Malone was posted back to Canberra, where he served for two years with the Headquarters, Special Forces.
-It was here that Malone was awarded the Order of Australia Medal for service to the Australian Army.

-In 1991, Malone was posted one final time, back to Perth, where he served as Second in Command with the Special Air Service Regiment Training Squadron.
+In 1985, Malone was posted to the Royal Military College, Duntroon, to evaluate potential future troop commanders for the SASR.
+He was promoted to warrant officer class one in 1987 and posted to the 1st Commando Regiment in Sydney as regimental sergeant major.
+He was posted back to Canberra in 1989, where he served for two years with the Headquarters, Special Forces.
+It was here that Malone was awarded the Medal of the Order of Australia for service to the Australian Army.
+In 1991, Malone was posted one final time, back to Perth, where he served as second-in-command of the SASR Training Squadron.
 He was offered voluntary redundancy at the end of 1992, and chose to retire.

-Post army life
+Post-army life

 Immediately after retirement, Malone was offered the opportunity to manage the Army Museum of Western Australia and oversaw its relocation from Dilhorn House to its current location at the Fremantle Artillery Barracks.
 Malone also founded Imprimatur Military Books, an antiquarian mail-order military book business, which was one of the earliest commercial bookseller websites on the internet in 1993.
 Malone sold Imprimatur Books in 2024 but maintains its publishing arm.

 Writing

-In 1997, Malone assembled and edited SAS – A Pictorial History of the Australian Special Air Service, 1957-1997 as part of the SASR 40th anniversary celebrations.
+In 1997, Malone assembled and edited SAS – A Pictorial History of the Australian Special Air Service, 1957–1997 as part of the SASR 40th anniversary celebrations.
 Along with Peter Lutley, Malone wrote a biography of Australian Victoria Cross winner Ray Simpson, who he once met as a young soldier in Nui Dat.
 The book, Simmo: A Biography of Ray Simpson, VC, DCM: One of Australia's Finest Soldiers, was published in April 2015.

-In 2024, Malone published his memoir, Two Ranks On The Road, 35 Years of Australian Special Forces Service to coincide with ANZAC Day 2024.

-As of 2025, he is currently finalizing work on a second autobiography relating to his childhood, entitled Hail Mary, the Creek’s Up!, as well as a biography of Australian Victoria Cross winner Peter Badcoe.
+In 2024, Malone published his memoir, Two Ranks On The Road, 35 Years of Australian Special Forces Service to coincide with Anzac Day 2024.
+In April 2025, he published his second autobiography relating to his childhood, entitled Hail Mary, the Creek’s Up: From the Banks of the Castlereagh to the SAS.
+As of May 2026, he has begun to finalize his new biography on Australian Victoria Cross winner Peter Badcoe.